Altanis/polyquest/README.md

 # poly quest

-Stars: Players can reside in stars to regain HP.
+[Stars]: Players can reside in stars to regain HP.
     -> Has a corona aligned with the color of the star.
     -> Has a few shapes in a gravitional orbit.
     -> Star colors follow the HR diagram based on its energy.
         -> Higher "energy" stars impart more health.
-    -> Attacking a star gives EXP and reduces the star's health.
+    -> Killing a star gives EXP and reduces the star's health.
         -> Stars can de-evolve based on their health.
         -> They regenerate automatically according to Diep.io regeneration mechanics.
     -> Star death leads to the corona flaring out, then a dull white core being formed.
         -> This core cannot be attacked.
         -> A timer is attached to it, signifying when it'll "rebirth".
         -> Rebirth randomizes energy level.

+[Beacon]: Clans can contest beacons for passive benefits.
+    -> There exists beacons in four quadrants (NESW).
+    -> Similar to dominators, beacons can be contested.
+        -> Global notifications on beacon ownership changes occur.
+    -> Clans which own the beacon get passive benefits.

 [Boss]: Bosses that have high HP.
     -> Has a collection of orbs around it.